superfly/docs/apps/app-info.html.md

 ## App Overviews

-If you want a brief App overview, including a list of Machines on that App:
+If you want a brief app overview, including a list of Machines on that app:

 ```cmd
 fly status